LIRG was formed in 1977 to draw together professionals interested in

 The activities of the Group are co-ordinated by an elected committee of researchers, research students, lecturers and practitioners in the library and information profession.

-- Contribute to Library and Information Research (LIR) - we always seek news items, articles and book reviews about library and information research;
+- Contribute to Library and Information Research (LIR) - we are always seeking news items, articles and book reviews about library and information research;

 - Attend our workshops, meetings or regional/national events;